timothystone/jax-ws-mtom/README.md

 ## Lesson 131 — Create the FileWs Interface

+Create a new Java interface and define the following two (2) methods for implementation:

+`void upload(DataHandler)` and `DataHandler download()`

+This interface is marked with an `@Webservice` annotation and the `upload` method parameter MAY be marked with the `@WebParam` annotation for documentation purposes.

 ## Lesson 132 — Create the FileWsImpl

 ## Lesson 133 — Implement the download method